COVID19StatePolicy/SocialDistancing/README.md

 # State-level social distancing policies in response to the 2019 novel coronavirus in the US

 **_Data update schedule during winter holidays_**
-After our Thursday data update on December 17, we will move to a weekly Wednesday updating schedule during the university winter break: December 23, December 30, and January 6, 2020.
+We have temporarily moved to a weekly Wednesday updating schedule during the university winter break: December 23, 2020, December 30, 2020, and January 6, 2021.
 Please contact us if you have any questions during this time.

 This is a routinely-maintained data repository for US state-level distancing policies to the 2019 novel coronavirus (SARS-CoV-2), the cause of COVID-19.
 It was developed and is maintained by researchers at the University of Washington, Seattle, WA, USA.
 Our current update schedule is twice weekly, typically on Monday afternoons/evenings and Thursday afternoons/evenings PST.